Bunlong/next-faker/README.md

 # next-faker

-React hook for generating fake data for testing and development in your next React apps.
+React hook for generating fake data for testing and development.

 ## 🔧 Install